Georgia Department of Labor shifting focus to job openings

 ATLANTA - With first-time unemployment claims continuing to fall and more and more businesses reopening, the Georgia Department of Labor is shifting its focus to helping companies fill job openings.

-Jobless Georgians filed 25,429 initial unemployment claims last week, down 3,335 from the previous week, the labor department reported Thursday.
+Jobless Georgians filed 25,429 initial unemployment claims during the week of April 25-May1, down 3,335 from the previous week, the labor department reported Thursday, May 6.

 As those claims decline, more business owners are coming to the labor department for help finding applicants for open positions, Georgia Commissioner of Labor Mark Butler said.